cnsdqd-dyb/VillagerAgent/README.md

       <img src='https://img.shields.io/badge/Project-Page-blue?style=for-the-badge&logo=Web&logoColor=white' alt='Project Page'>
     </a>
 </p>

 ---

 ## News
 \[2024.10.23\] We are trying to replace the LLM in VillagerAgent with finetuned open source LLMs to improve the performance and efficiency of the agent's task execution.

+\[2024.10.04\] 🎉Our minecraft multi-agent framework VillagerAgent has been accepted by ACL 2024.
 ## Setup and Configuration 🛠️

 ### Requirements